 Why is the ocean salty?

-You may know that the oceans cover about 70 percent of the Earth's surface, and that about 97 percent of all water on and in the Earth is saline—there's a lot of salty water on our planet.
+Oceans cover about 70 percent of the Earth's surface and about 97 percent of all water on and in the Earth is saline—there's a lot of salty water on our planet.
 By some estimates, if the salt in the ocean could be removed and spread evenly over the Earth’s land surface it would form a layer more than 500 feet (166 meters) thick, about the height of a 40-story office building (NOAA).
 But, where did all this salt come from?
-If you get into folk stories and mythology you will see that almost every culture has a story explaining how the oceans became salty.
-The answer is really very simple.
 Salt in the ocean comes from rocks on land.
 Here's how it works:

 From precipitation to the land to the rivers to the sea: